cd-public/learnobj/curriculum/SW.md

 ### cd: High Level

-* Write a mobile app:
+* Write a mobile app that:
   * Interfaces with the OS
   * Uses an api.
   * Has a UI.